MrGiovanni/Touchstone/README.md

   - Pair-wise statistical tests and significance heatmaps
   - Boxplots

+You can easily modify our code to compare your custom model to our checkpoints, or to analyze performance in custom demographic groups (e.g., hispanic men aged 20-25).

 <details>
 <summary style="margin-left: 25px;">Code tutorial </summary>
 <div style="margin-left: 25px;">

 Per-sample results are in CSV files inside the folders totalsegmentator_results and dapatlas_results.